Spain wildfire out of control amid Europe heatwave

 Handout, UME/AFP

-The fire raged several kilometres from the Asco nuclear plant but officials said the site was not at risk since winds were blowing the flames away from it.
+The fire raged several kilometres from the Asco nuclear plant but officials said the site was not at risk since winds were blowing the flames away from it and it is located on the other side of a river.

-"The difficulties are such that we can't talk about a fire that is under control or in the extinction phase, but rather that we're at a moment when the blaze is getting bigger," regional interior minister Miquel Buch told Catalan radio.

-Buch said it might have been caused by "an accumulation of manure in a farm that generated enough heat to explode and generate sparks."

 Many evacuees told Spanish media they fled with just the clothes on their backs